polong-lin/jupyterlab_twitterfollow/README.md

 # jupyterlab_twitterfollow

 **NOTE**: This extension is still **under development**.

-*Purpose of extension*
+## What this extension does:
-Allows you to easily add Twitter follow buttons to each of your notebooks at the click of a button
+Allows you to easily add a Twitter follow button your notebook, by clicking on a button in the menu.

 ## Prerequisites